skgrange/decentlabr/README.md

 #> # ℹ Use `print(n = ...)` to see more rows
 ```

 To get the observations for a time series, the device must be known.
-Say a user was interested in CO~2~ concentrations, a low-cost sensor with the device number of 1404 can be accessed with these demo credentials.
+Say a user was interested in CO<sub>2</sub> concentrations, a low-cost sensor with the device number of 1404 can be accessed with the demo credentials like so:

 ``` r
 # Get time series for a particular device